 How do telemedicine apps work?

+Before we learn how how to build a telemedicine system, we need to understand how it works.
 To put it simply, telemedicine provides medical services remotely between patients and healthcare providers.
 To start using telemedicine, they need custom software, specific hardware such as a camera and microphone.

 Below you can see a typical telemedicine visit workflow.